Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Current-current deformations and genera of vertex algebras

 The lattice $L$ is said to be unimodular if $L = L^\vee$.

 Two integral lattices $L$ and $M$ are said to be equivalent or {\it in the same genus} if

 for all the prime integers $p$, where $\Z_p$ is the ring of $p$-adic integers.
 Denote by $\gen(L)$ the genus of lattices which contains $L$.
-If $L$ is positive-definite, then a mass of its genus $\text{mass}(L)\in \mathbb{Q} $ is defined by
+If $L$ is positive-definite, then a mass of $\gen(L)$ is defined by

 where $\Aut L'$ is the automorphism group of the lattice $L'$.

 Lattices over $\mathbb{R}$ are completely determined by the signature.
 Similarly, lattices over $\Z_p$ are determined by some invariant, called $p$-adic signatures (If $p=2$, we have to consider another invariant, called an oddity).
 The Smith-Minkowski-Siegel's mass formula is a formula which computes $\text{mass}(L)$ by using those invariants (see \cite{Si,Mi,CS,Ki}).